jcmcnch/stfx-microeco-lab/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - PI
+    - Research Technician
-    - Postdocs
+    - Postdoc
-    - Grad Students
+    - Grad Student
-    - Undergraduate Students
+    - Undergraduate Student
-    - Visitors
+    - Visitor
     - Alumni
 design:
   show_interests: true